JasonEtco/jasonet.co/posts/remix-first-impressions.md

 spoiler: "I was poking around at Remix + PlanetScale + Prisma + TailwindCSS.
 I have no idea what I'm doing, so I'm sharing some thoughts and random discoveries with y'all!"
 date: '2022-01-08'
 ---
 I'm working on ~~an extremely complicated, innovative product~~ a glorified CMS, and what's the fun in building things if you don't learn something along the way?
-So I've been trying to use some new-ish tools that seems interesting to me:
+So I've been trying to use some new-ish tools that seem interesting to me:

 * [Remix](https://remix.run/): "...a full stack web framework that lets you focus on the user interface and work back through web fundamentals to deliver a fast, slick, and resilient user experience."
 * [PlanetScale](https://planetscale.com/): "The MySQL-compatible serverless database platform."